markmbaum/ScalarRadau.jl/README.md

 The implementation here is designed for a scenario where a stiff, scalar ODE must be solved repeatedly under different conditions.
 For example, you might need to solve the same stiff ODE with a range of different initial conditions or with many sets of system parameters.
 The module was originally written to solve the [Schwarzschild equation for radiative transfer](https://en.wikipedia.org/wiki/Schwarzschild%27s_equation_for_radiative_transfer) as part of [ClearSky.jl](https://github.com/markmbaum/ClearSky.jl), but it seemed like a good idea to split it off into its own repository.

 The solver functions specialize directly on the ODE provided.
 This is slightly different than [DifferentialEquations.jl](https://github.com/SciML/DifferentialEquations.jl), which uses a two-step system of defining an ODE problem with one function then solving it with another function, but if you need to solve a stiff system of ODEs instead of a scalar equation, look [here](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Stiff-Problems).
+Specifically, the vector implementation of the same Radau method is called [`RadauIIA5`](https://diffeq.sciml.ai/stable/solvers/ode_solve/#Fully-Implicit-Runge-Kutta-Methods-(FIRK)).

-For a nice overview of Radau methods and their utility, check out: [Stiff differential equations solved by Radau methods](https://www.sciencedirect.com/science/article/pii/S037704279900134X).
+For a nice mathematical overview of Radau methods, check out: [Stiff differential equations solved by Radau methods](https://www.sciencedirect.com/science/article/pii/S037704279900134X).

 ### How to Use `ScalarRadau`